lsst-dm/alertbroker_scratch_setup/provisioning/registry/README.md

 Registry is a lightweight application without many demands, so a small instance is fine.

 I gave it the name "`schema-registry-clean-install`".
-Originally therfe was `schema-registry` while I was testing out provisioning, and then I made this "clean-install" instance to try running the provisioning script end-to-end.
+Originally there was `schema-registry` while I was testing out provisioning, and then I made this "clean-install" instance to try running the provisioning script end-to-end.